cython/cython/docs/src/userguide/source_files_and_compilation.rst

         ``CYTHON_UNPACK_METHODS``
             Tries to speed up method calls at the cost of code-size.
-Linked to the ``optimize.unpack_method_calls`` compiler directive - this macro simply allows the compiler directive to work on versions of Python that support it.
+Linked to the ``optimize.unpack_method_calls`` compiler directive - this macro is used to selectively enable the compiler directive only on versions of Python that support it.

         ``CYTHON_METH_FASTCALL``/``CYTHON_FAST_PYCALL``
             These are used internally to incrementally enable the vectorcall calling